j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 - `stat` - Return information about a file, in the buffer pointed to by `statbuf`.

-- `write` - writes up to count bytes from the buffer starting at a position in the file referred to by the file descriptor `fd`.
+- `write` - writes up `N` bytes from the buffer starting at a position in the file referred to by the file descriptor `fd`.

 In both cases, when the address is not accessible, it returns an `EFAULT`.
 `EFAULT` is when you try to access or write in a bad address or an outside of